Bennett, Colorado: Kiowa Crossing and train wreck

+On May 21, 1878, a heavy rainstorm washed out the railroad bridge over Kiowa Creek to the east of town.
+A Kansas Pacific Railway train of 25 cars loaded with scrap iron was washed into the stream with crewmen Frank Seldon, George Piatt, and John Bacon on board.
+Most of the wrecked train was recovered, but the locomotive #51 was never officially found.
+The story of the lost locomotive inspired Clive Cussler to write Night Probe!; Later, in 1989, his nonprofit NUMA searched for the locomotive with no luck, as it turned out the locomotive wasn't there to find.
+That same year, archivist Lloyd Glasier at Union Pacific discovered that the railroad had found the locomotive, secretly lifted it to the surface and towed it to their workshop, where they rebuilt it, put it back into service with a new number, and collected the insurance money for its loss in an insurance fraud.

 Colorado spam king

 Edward Davidson, known also as the "Colorado Spam King", operated an illegal spamming company, Power promotions, from July 2002 through April 2007 from a home near Bennett where he had a large network of computers and servers, according to federal authorities.
 The spam contained false header information, concealing the actual sender from the recipient of the e-mail.
 Davidson provided spammed messages for about 19 different companies, prosecutors said.
 Some of the e-mailed pitches were used to dupe stock investors and manipulate the market, federal authorities said.
 Davidson was sentenced to 21 months in federal prison and ordered to pay $714,139 to the Internal Revenue Service.
-On July 20, 2008, he escaped from a minimum-security prison.
+On July 20, 2008, he escaped from a minimum-security federal prison in Florence, Colorado.
 Four days later, he was found dead with his wife and a child, both also dead, in an apparent murder-suicide near Bennett.